-To achieve the objective described above, it is recommended that the city prepare a Bicycle and Pedestrian Mobility Plan that will:
+To achieve the objective described above, it is recommended that the City prepare a Bicycle and Pedestrian Mobility Plan that will:

-Address a 20-year vision for the development of an integrated network pedestrian and bicycle transportation facilities including sidewalks, bicycle facilities, and single and multi-use trails and corridors.

-- Provide greater connectivity throughout the city by linking neighborhoods to local activity centers using non-motorized means. - Consider the 2024 Parks, Recreation, and Open Space Plan (PROS) and the 2004 Trail, Bikeways and Paths Plan. - Identify a list of priority projects to be implemented. - Identify funding implementation strategies that incorporate local, state and federal opportunities. - Coordinate with the surrounding jurisdictions to provide connectivity and safety.
+- Address a 20-year vision for the development of an integrated network of pedestrian and bicycle transportation facilities including sidewalks, bicycle facilities, and single and multi-use trails and corridors. - Provide greater connectivity throughout the City by linking neighborhoods to local activity centers using non-motorized means. - Consider the 2024 Parks, Recreation, and Open Space Plan (PROS) and the 2004 Trail, Bikeways and Paths Plan. - Identify a list of priority projects to be implemented. - Identify funding implementation strategies that incorporate local, state and federal opportunities. - Coordinate with the surrounding jurisdictions to provide connectivity and safety.

-Following completion and adoption, the Plan will be incorporated into the Transportation Master Plan.
+Following completion and adoption, the Bicycle and Pedestrian Mobility Plan will be incorporated into the Transportation Master Plan.